gados3/CoveoChallenge/README.md

 * Haven't been able to setup Karma + Jasmine with TypeScript properly just yet.
 So the tests aren't runnable.
 * Facets behavior isn't rock solid
 * Facets menu displays after footer on small devices
-* Gulp task to build for prod on Salesforce isn't implemented just yet (build-dev is used)
+* Gulp task to build for prod for Salesforce isn't implemented just yet (build-dev is used)

 ## TODOS
 * Setup Karma with TypeScript properly so that it runs smooth